tarekziade/boom/README.rst

 I strongly recommend installing Gevent with the *xxx-win32-py2.7.exe* installer you will find  at: https://github.com/SiteSupport/gevent/downloads

-Vaurien should work with the latest 1.x version or the latest 0.x version.
+Boom! should work with the latest 1.x version or the latest 0.x version.

 If you are under Linux, installing the source version is usually a better idea.
 You will need libevent for Gevent 0.x and libev for Gevent 1.x.